Home · bathroom

 Step 5: Install the trim and finish

-Install the cartridge that came with the new valve per its instructions.
+Before installing the new cartridge, make sure it's in the off position and that the O-rings are seated properly — they shouldn't be rolled back 6.
+If you're working with a Mira mixing valve, use only silicone-based lubricants when reassembling to avoid damaging the seals 7.
 Attach the handle and escutcheon plate; don't force it — misalignment means the cartridge isn't seated correctly.
 Set the temperature limit stop on the new valve (usually a plastic stop under the handle) to prevent scalding.
 Mount the access panel.
 Run the shower for 5 minutes to flush construction debris before using normally.

 Path B Pro Tips